boundary/boundary_puppet/README.md

     path.

 2. Update the `boundary_orgid` and `boundary_apikey` variables in the `boundary.yaml`
     file with your Boundary connection details.
-Specify the `github_user` and `github_token` options the report processor to create the Gist containing the log output from the run.
-    The Gist will be linked in the Boundary annotation.

 3. Enable pluginsync and reports on your master and clients in `puppet.conf`